jerednel/jerednel.github.io/analytics-for-advertising.md

 ---
 layout: page
-title: Analytics for Advertising & Marketing
+title: About Me
-permalink: /analytics-for-advertising-marketing/
+permalink: /computational-analytics-ml/
 ---

 I am an analytics practicioner with heavy experience supporting decision making in the areas of advertising and marketing.